Nonta72/hp-g6-1256ek-hackintosh/ReadMe.md

-This is the files of my working hackintosh laptop.
+This are the files of my working hackintosh laptop.
 You can probably use the patched AML files directly.
-But if there is an even small different between hardwares (i.e RAM differences, processor differences, wifi cards etc.), it will certainly cause problems.
+But if there is an even small difference between hardwares (i.e RAM differences, processor differences, wifi cards etc.), it will certainly cause problems.
 NOTE: DOWNLOAD THE REPO AS ZIP OR CLONE IT WITH GIT.

 What is working